oroinc/documentation/user_guide/magento_channel_integration.rst

 Once integration has been created, the data will be automatically synchronized.
 However, you can also start the synchronization manually:

-- Go to the *View* page of the channel and click the integration name link:
+- Go to the :ref: `<View page <user-guide-ui-components-view-pages>` of the channel and click the integration name link:

 .. image:: ./img/magento_integration/edit_from_view.png